 Phone: (84-8) 38 27 03 49

-Vietnam Cookery is the most famous culinary art center in Ho Chi Minh city and probably the longest running with 17 years staying in the business.
-The center recruited most skilled chefs to teach and introduce about Vietnamese gastronomy to foreign tourists and professional visitors around the world.
+Vietnam Cookery is the most famous culinary art centre in Ho Chi Minh city and probably the longest-running with 17 years staying in the business.
+The centre recruited most skilled chefs to teach and introduce Vietnamese gastronomy to foreign tourists and professional visitors around the world.
 The cooking classes for tourists offer you a chance to visit a local wet market with the chef (Ben Thanh market specifically) and learn how to recognize the fresh ingredients and herbs.
 Each day also has a unique menu with many different authentic Vietnamese dishes such as beef noodle soup (Pho Bo), Banh Xeo, spring rolls, broken rice….
-The chefs and staff are very helpful and they pay a lot attention to you to ensure the finished product’s quality.
+The chefs and staff are very helpful and they pay a lot of attention to you to ensure the finished product’s quality.

 Address: 269bis, Nguyen Trai, Dist.
 1, HCMC

 The culinary art centre is just 1 kilometre away from Ben Thanh market, it’s easy to have a stroll around the local wet market session with the chef before the class to have a closer look on how Vietnamese people choose ingredients for their dishes.
 There are three levels of classes: basic, advanced and professional with a different menu for each day.
 Rates from Mai Hom are cheaper $37USD per person for initiation course, $45USD for an advanced course.

 Address: 74 Hai Ba Trung, District 1, HCMC